-Valentina Mazzucato will deliver the seventh Sarah van Walsum lecture on October 7, 2021 at 16:00 at the campus of the Vrije Universiteit Amsterdam.
+Valentina Mazzucato delivered the seventh Sarah van Walsum lecture on October 7, 2021 at the campus of the Vrije Universiteit Amsterdam.
 The Sarah van Walsum lecture is the annual opening of the Master’s program of International Migration and Refugee Law and commemorates our late colleague Sarah van Walsum.
 Valentina Mazzucato is professor of Globalisation and Development Technology & Society Studies at Maastricht University.

-Mazzucato will reflect on categories in migrant youth research and how this has shaped the production of knowledge.
-She will offer some possible alternatives based on the integrated findings from the Mobility Trajectories of Young Lives: Transnational Youth in Global South and North project (www.motrayl.com).
+Mazzucato reflected on categories in migrant youth research and how this has shaped the production of knowledge.
+She offered some possible alternatives based on the integrated findings from the Mobility Trajectories of Young Lives: Transnational Youth in Global South and North project (www.motrayl.com).